Country Calendar: Production

 Country Calendar is one of the longest-running television series in New Zealand (by number of years on air), after Coronation Street.
 There have been at least 1000 episodes broadcast, although the show's producer suggests between 1200 and 1250 is more likely.

-Country Calendar is currently produced by Julian O’Brien, who first became involved in the show in 1985 before taking a break and then returning as producer in 2005.
-The show's associate producer is Dan Henry, who is also the narrator, taking over from former narrator Frank Torley after his retirement in October 2015.
-O’Brien and Henry also direct the show, along with directors Katherine Edmond, Kerryanne Evans, Michael Huddleston, Celia Jaspers, Richard Langston, Roz Mason, Howard Taylor, and Vicki Wilkinson-Baker.
+Country Calendar is currently produced by Dan Henry who took over from Julian O’Brien in 2023.
+Julian O'Brien first became involved in the show in 1985 before taking a break and then returning as producer in 2005.
+The show's associate producer is Katherine Edmond.
+Dan Henry is also the narrator, taking over from former narrator Frank Torley after his retirement in October 2015.
+O’Brien, Henry and Edmond also direct the show, along with directors Kerryanne Evans, Richard Langston, Celia Jaspers, Roz Mason, Howard Taylor, Robyn Janes, Vicki Wilkinson-Baker and Kirsty Babington.
 The show's researcher is Vivienne Jeffs, who has held the role since 2007.

 From 2013 the show has had 30 episodes per season, although this was increased to 40 episodes in 2016.
 According to Country Calendars production blog, the show will have crew on the road for close to 250 days, in order to produce the 40 episodes.
 Country Calendar usually focuses on one story per episode.